You've put a great deal of time into optimizing your website, so there's nothing worse than having nothing to show for your efforts.

 If you don't have multiple descriptions on your page, and Google's cache is up to date then it may just be that Google prefers other content on your page for the description and is ignoring your custom meta description.

-This one sucks.
+This one stinks.

 Mainly because there's not much you can do to appeal Google's decision.

-At the end of the day Google (and other search engines) can show whatever they want for the meta description and while we'd like to think they always listen to what we ask, the meta description is more of a suggestion than an express command.
+At the end of the day, Google (and other search engines) can show whatever they want for the meta description, and while we'd like to think they always listen to what we ask, the meta description is more of a suggestion than an express command.

 If Google continues to show the wrong meta description then some optimization is in order.
 Try tweaking your meta description - check out what the top ranking sites are using for your focus keyword, try shortening your description, change up the wording - anything you can do to mix things up.